Mqlvin/fortnite-dropmap/README.md

 ###### *I'll be honest this isn't the easiest dropmap generator to use - sorry to those who are finding this from Google.
 If you have any problems, contact me on Matrix (`mqlvin@nope.chat`) or Discord (`@mqlvin`).
 You can also create an issue on GitHub if you'd like.*

 ## Prerequisites
-You will need Python's `pillow` library.
-Install this appropriately, for example `pip3 install pillow` or `pacman -Sy python-pillow`
+You will need Python's `pillow` and `requests` library.
+Install this appropriately, for example `pip3 install pillow`, `pip3 install requests` or `pacman -Sy python-pillow` etc

 ## How to use
 ### Generating the map image